KirilMadzharov/Python-OOP-February-2024/README.md

 In the repository "Python-OOP-February-2024," you will find the following folders and information:

+1. First Steps in OOP
-  Classes and Objects
+2. Classes and Objects

-  Inheritance and Polymorphism
+3. Inheritance

-  Design Patterns
+4. Encapsulation
+5. Static and Class Methods
+6. Polymorphism and Abstraction

-  SOLID Principles
+7. SOLID

-  Iterators and Generators
+8. Interators and Generators
+9. Decorators

-  Decorators and Unit Testing
+10. Testing

 **Please refer to the "Python OOP - February 2024 - Certificate" file located at the bottom of this repository.** Software University has issued this official certification, and its legitimacy can be verified by scanning the QR code present at the certificate's lower left section.